-The College of Arts and Sciences, the largest undergraduate division of Seattle University, is dedicated to the ideal that a liberal education in the arts and sciences best prepares a student for a rich and fruitful life.
-The philosophy upon which the College is based is one which recognizes not only that its students must be prepared to make a living, but live fully, in a rapidly moving and complex world.
-All undergraduate students in the University take core courses in the College, for in them are found the intellectual, social, cultural and spiritual riches of Western civilization.
+The College of Arts and Sciences, the oldest and largest undergraduate division of Seattle University, is dedicated to the ideal that a liberal education in the arts and sciences best prepares a student for a rich and fruitful life.
+The philosophy upon which the College is based is one which recognizes not only that its students must be prepared to make a living, but live full and productive lives.
+All undergraduate students in the University take core courses in the College, for in them are found the intellectual, social, cultural and spiritual riches of human history.

-The College aims at developing not only depth in some one area of knowledge, but also the breadth of learning, understanding and truth which is essential to a rich human life.
+The College aims at developing not only depth in some one area of knowledge, but also the breadth of learning and understanding which is essential to a rich human life.
 The student is led, by means of the various academic disciplines, to see the world in its major aspects of reality.
-Students are helped to discover the interrelationships of the physical, social, and artistic dimensions of the world, along with their own relationship to the world-especially their power and responsibility to shape it for their future.
+Students are helped to discover the interrelationships of the physical, social, and aesthetic dimensions of the world, along with their own relationship to the world especially their power and responsibility to shape it for their future.

 The College comprises 18 administrative subdivisions, of which 11 are departments in a specific academic subject.
-The departments are English, Fine Arts, Foreign Languages, History, Communication/Journalism, Military Science, Philosophy, Political Science/Public Administration, Psychology, Sociology, Theology and Religious Studies.
+The departments are Communication, English, Fine Arts, Foreign Languages, History, Military Science, Philosophy, Political Science/Public Administration, Psychology, Sociology, Theology and Religious Studies.

-The program divisions are Criminal Justice, General Studies, Global Studies, Honors and Prelaw.
+The program divisions are Addiction Studies, Criminal Justice, Global Studies, Honors, Liberal Studies, Prelaw and Premajor.

-Certificate programs are offered in Alcohol Studies, and Sociology.
+Certificate programs are offered in Addiction Studies, and Sociology.